fragglet/deh9000/README.md

 automatically generate a Dehacked patch of your changes then you'll like DEH 9000.

+See [the guide](GUIDE.md) for some documentation on how to use DEH 9000.

 ### Why the name?

 The Python API for editing WAD files is called